Skip to main content

 The existing 2013 Security Rule is still in effect and still requires:

-The 2026 NPRM strengthens these requirements.
+The NPRM proposes to strengthen these requirements.
 It does not replace them.

 The practical priority list for a solo dental practice right now

-Given the current state of enforcement (the 2013 rule is actively enforced; the 2026 rule is not yet final):
+Given the current state of enforcement (the 2013 rule is actively enforced; the proposed rule is not yet final):

 That is the floor.
-The 2026 changes, when finalized, will raise it — but starting from the floor now means the incremental lift later is manageable.
+The proposed changes, if finalized, would raise it — but starting from the floor now means the incremental lift later is manageable.